JurajMarkesic/Declutter/readme.md

 -Follow system<br>
 -Profile, timeline (twitter style)<br><br>

-It is deployed to Heroku and can be demo'd here: https://declutter.herokuapp.com
+It is deployed to Heroku and can be demo'd here: https://declutter.herokuapp.com <br>
+Note that heroku deletes files in storage on each commit with CI enabled.
+That causes most items not to have images attached.